pixelastic/meetups.pixelastic.com/app/_posts/2015-12-14-paris-vim-meetup-11.md

 ## Anybody can make a plugin

 Once you know you need your plugin, it's time to start, and it's really easy.
-[@bling][5], the author of [vim-bufferline][6] and [vim-airline][7], two popular
+[@bling][8], the author of [vim-bufferline][9] and [vim-airline][10], two popular
 plugins, didn't known how to write vimscript before starting writing those two.
-Everybody has to start somewhere, so you'd better start writing something that you need and will use.
+Everybody has to start somewhere, so it is better to write a plugin that you would yourself use, this will give you more motivation into doing it.

 A vim plugin can add almost any new feature to vim.
 It can be new motions or text objects, or even a wrapper on an existing commandline tool or even some syntax highlight.

 The vimscript language is a bit special.
-I like to say that if you've ever had to write something in bash and did not like it, you will not like Vimscript either.
-There are initiatives, like [underscore.vim][8], to bring a bit more sanity to it, but it is still hackish anyway.
+I like to say that if you've ever had to write something in bash and did not like it, you will not like vimscript either.
+There are initiatives, like [underscore.vim][11], to bring a bit more sanity to it, but it is still hackish anyway.

 ## Vimscript basics